 PSU Neuropsychology of MS Program

-Another important thread of the research program in my lab at Penn State has focused on developing a better understanding of the relationship between depression and cognitive dysfunction in MS. More generally, my students and I have studied a number of factors associated with depression in MS.
+Another important thread of the research program in my lab at Penn State has focused on developing a better understanding contributors to depression in MS.

 Model of Depression in MS